codygreen/llm_api_server/objective2/README.md

 For this lab, we will create a new Jupyter Notebook container based on the [PyTorch container image](https://quay.io/repository/jupyter/pytorch-notebook) but with our model already downloaded.

-You can either use the Dockerfile in this repository or create the Dockerfile yourself:
+You can either use the Dockerfile in this repository under the _objective2_ folder or create the Dockerfile yourself:

 ```docker
 FROM python:3.11 as builder